hemisemidemipresent/btd6-modding-tutorial/README.md

 # Troubleshooting

-### Assembly Generator exited with code -2

-Reinstall melonloader using the latest version (enable alphas in the installer's settings first)

-### Caching Steam ID ...
-[API loaded no]

-Same as above.

-### Internal Failure

-Same as above.
-If that doesn't work, run the game as admin and restart Steam.

 ### The game does not open at all, or gives an MSVCP140.dll was not found error

 Download visual c++ from the official microsoft website

+### Assembly Generator exited with code -2

+Reinstall melonloader using the latest version

 ### The mods are in the Mods folder but they don't work